Pakistani Home Minister accuses Imran Khan of revealing official secrets for political purposes - ExBulletin

 Separately on Wednesday, Khan appeared in a court in Islamabad, which extended his terrorism-related bail cases until July 26.

 On Monday, dozens of Khan’s supporters quit his Pakistani Tehreek-e-Insaf party to launch their own ahead of parliamentary elections scheduled for later this year.
-The defections were a major political rebellion against Khan before the vote.
+The defections were a major “political rebellion” against Khan ahead of the vote.

 |